bahram-jahanshahi/real-hope-code-generation-modeling-tool/README.md

 # Real Hope Editor
-This project is a administration user interface editor for the code generation engine [real-hope] (https://github.com/bahram-jahanshahi/real-hope).
+This project is a administration user interface editor for the code generation engine [real-hope](https://github.com/bahram-jahanshahi/real-hope).